ericmuckley/pub_reaper/README.md

+# Pub reaper
-# Pub reaper: tools for gathering scientific publication information
+## Tools for gathering scientific publication information

 Many scientific journal publishers, such as the American Chemical Society (ACS), do not provide an API which enables the public to access large-scale trends in scientific publications over time.
 Other services like Google Scholar enable the public to search thorough multiple publication databases, but only provide 10 search results at a time, and do not allow export of the search results into a useful format for further analysis.